mozilla-services/socorro/docs/products.rst

 -------

 The ``Version`` annotation specifies the version of the application that crashed.
-Firefox and Fennec use versions in the following formats:
+Firefox use versions in the following formats:

 1. X.Y.Z -- release and beta version
 2. X.Ya1 -- nightly versions